Counselling comes in many different forms, so I want to help you get a sense of what therapy with me might be like for you.

 Sometimes, if I feel it might be useful, I may suggest we try a creative activity perhaps using natural objects such as stones or shells, or art materials, clay or pictures to explore further.
 I may, especially if we are looking at trauma, explain some of the science behind how your brain and body work so you can better understand what is going on for you.
 I might offer you the opportunity to explore the practice of mindfulness if I think it would help with what you are dealing with.
 What we do depends on your individual needs.
 It is something we will work out together.
 I will always make suggestions and will never require you to do anything you don’t want to do.

 I believe there is something in you that will know what to talk about each session.
 Given the opportunity to talk in a safe environment to a caring person, I believe what you need to say will be said.
 Even if you don’t know where to start, as we talk what you need to talk about will bubble to the surface.
 You can trust yourself to find what you need to say, but if you feel stuck, I will help.

 To enable this process, I don’t follow a rigid protocol of doing this in session one and that in session two and the other in session three.
 Counselling with me is much more fluid, as we follow what comes up for you and what you want to focus on each week.
-However, so we keep where you want to get to in mind, we will have regular reviews of our work.
 We will look at whether what we are doing feels effective for you or if there is anything you would like to change.